Global Engagement > Student Resources > Study Abroad > Health, Safety, & Travel > DePaul Study Abroad COVID-19 Updates

 If a student gets sick or students need to be evacuated from a study abroad program location due to COVID-19 or any other reason, DePaul University relies on our international travel health and accident insurance partner and its 24/7 medical and security partner to provide assistance securing flights and/or other transportation home.
 All students do need to adhere to any local or governmental restrictions on travel to or from areas of mandatory quarantine.

 In the event that a DePaul student’s travel is disrupted due to mandatory or recommended quarantine, absences from class will be excused and alternate arrangements will be made for completing assignments.
-If a student is required to remain in the study abroad destination after the program ends due to mandatory quarantine, DePaul will ensure that there is a DePaul faculty/staff member or personnel from a local partner institution to support the student while they wait to return home.
+If a student is required to remain in the study abroad destination after the program ends due to mandatory quarantine, DePaul will work with onsite contacts to help provide support while they wait to return home.

 Study Abroad is operating a virtual office and is available by Zoom, phone, or email.
 Advising appointments and Study Abroad 101 sessions are being held daily.